 Since the birth of the 1st “frozen egg baby” in the mid 1980’s, fewer than 10,000 births resulting from the fertilization of thawed eggs have been reported, worldwide.
 Compare this to > 4.5 million IVF babies born worldwide in the same time period, and > 2,000,000 babies resulting from the transfer of frozen embryos.
 Harvesting eggs for freezing typically involves giving a woman fertility drugs to stimulate her ovaries to produce multiple eggs, and then harvesting those eggs from her ovaries using ultrasound guided needle aspiration.
-In average cases (where the mean age of the woman is <36y), it takes about one cycle of fertility drug administration to harvest 10 to 15 eggs.
-Presently, in cases where embryos derived from the eggs of women under 35years are frozen, survive the thaw and are transferred to the uterus, the birth rate per embryo transfer is about 35%.
-In those cases where the eggs were derived from women between 35y and 40y of age, the birth rate is about 25-30% per embryo transfer (ET) procedure.
-For women of >40y the comparable birth rate per ET is about 10-15%.
+In average cases (where the mean age of the woman is <36y), it takes about one cycle of fertility drug administration to harvest 10 15 eggs. presently, in cases where embryos derived from the eggs women under 35years are frozen, survive thaw and transferred uterus, birth rate per embryo transfer is 35%. those were between 35y 40y age, 25-30% (et) procedure. for>40y the comparable birth rate per ET is about 10-15%.36y),>

 While on the face of it, this sounds like a reasonable outcome (especially when it comes to younger women), it should be borne in mind that many eggs do not survive the freeze/thaw and a significant number of those that survive, fail to fertilize.
 Moreover, of those that do fertilize, a significant percentage fail to progress to progress to the expanded blastocyst stage of development (regarded as being the ideal stage for ET).
 That is why depending on their age, women who elect to bank their eggs for fertility preservation (FP) are encouraged to undergo as many egg retrieval procedures as needed in to bank 12-20 eggs before having some degree of confidence, of ultimately being rewarded with a live birth.
 Since the percentage of eggs that are chromosomally normal (euploid) and “competent”) declines with advancing age, the older the woman becomes, the greater will be the number of eggs (and egg retrieval procedures) needed.

 The ability to accurately identify eggs that are numerically chromosomally normal (“euploid”) and are thus the ones most likely, upon being fertilized and transferred to the uterus, to propagate a live birth is of particularly relevance.
-Given that in young women, less 50% of eggs are euploid and by the mid-forties, that percentage drops to below <10%, it follows that potential for a successful outcome using frozen eggs largely hinges on their chromosomal integrity (“competency”).
-In October 2008, my associate, Levent Keskintepe PhD and I became the first to report (Journal, “Reproductive Biomedicine Online”) on a process that allows for a several fold improvement in the baby-rate per (frozen) egg.
-It relies upon the selective storage and dispensation of chromosomally (karyotypically) normal (euploid-“competent”) eggs.
-The process we described and reported on, relied upon removing the 1st polar body from mature (MII) eggs for the performance of preimplantation genetic sampling (PGS) using metaphase- Comparative Genomic Hybridization (mCGH), followed by the selective storage of only those found to have all 23 chromosomes (i.e. euploid) intact.
-This resulted in a baby rate of 27% per frozen egg (a 3-fold improvement), an 85%+ , freeze/thaw survival rate, an 80% successful fertilization rate and > 60% birth rate following the transfer of 1-2 two blastocysts.
-While highly effective, this complex process is currently not cost-effective and as such, unfortunately did not gain mainstream acceptance.
+Given that in young women, less 50% of eggs are euploid and by the mid-forties, that percentage drops to below <10%, it follows that potential for a successful outcome using frozen eggs largely hinges on their chromosomal integrity (“competency”). in october 2008, my associate, levent keskintepe phd and i became the first to report (journal, “reproductive biomedicine online”) process allows several fold improvement baby-rate per (frozen) egg. relies upon selective storage dispensation of chromosomally (karyotypically) normal (euploid-“competent”) eggs. we described reported on, relied removing 1st polar body from mature (mii) performance preimplantation genetic sampling (pgs) metaphase- comparative genomic hybridization (mcgh), followed by only those found have all 23 chromosomes (i.e. euploid) intact. this resulted baby rate 27% egg (a 3-fold improvement), an 85%+ , freeze/thaw survival rate, 80% fertilization> 60% birth rate following the transfer of 1-2 two blastocysts.
+While highly effective, this complex process is currently not cost-effective and as such, unfortunately did not gain mainstream acceptance.10%,>

 - Female fertility preservation (FP)